Interview: Gothic love

 Do you have an example?

 A friend of mine sent me this stone from the Tagliamento with nails of a ruin of a castle in Carinthia.
-A smith formed it to a cross.
+A smith formed it into a cross.
 When you look at the stone, you can see the danger of a river in it, which played an essential role in the first World War, because it caused terrible floods from time to time.
 Moreover, the smith took the old nails - which were from the beams or the drawbrigde of the old ruins - and created something new out of them.
-This is a story which is very understandable for the people and they can easily retrace it.
+This is a story which is very understandable for people and they can easily retrace it.

 What do you think, which role does the Mining and Gothic Museum play in Leogang?

-I think that the museum is not only important for the region, but it is a good example for the whole of Austria.
+I think that the museum is not only important for the region, but it is also a good example for the whole of Austria.
 Of course, you have to take into consideration that the museum does not attract masses of tourists, but that it is a cultural heritage.
 Furthermore, Hermann managed to convince even the locals that the museum is of great importance and everyone knows that the locals are the most critical visitors.

 So you could say that the museum is an attraction for the region.
 What else makes Leogang unique?

-Sepp Forcher was moderator of the ORF-programme "Klingendes Österreich" of many years standing, in which he presents customs and flok music.
+Sepp Forcher was moderator of the ORF-programme "Klingendes Österreich" of many years standing, in which he presents customs and folk music.
 Moreover, Forcher worked many years as the host of a mountain hut and he belonged to the experts for the Austrian folk culture.
 He died on December 19, 2021 in Salzburg.

 Pictures: Florian Lechner